Puberty is the series of changes our bodies and brains go through as we grow to become sexually mature adults.

 When does puberty happen?

-In girls, puberty happens between the ages of 8 and 16.
-The changes puberty brings don't come overnight and happen at different speeds in different people.
+In girls, puberty starts between the ages of 8 and 13.
+The changes puberty brings don’t come overnight and happen at different speeds in different people.
+These changes can also happen to people of all gender identities, including some young trans men and young non-binary people too.

 What causes puberty to happen?